The following is a review of The Circle-Maker by Mark Batterson published in 2011.

-So, one might think this is just a nice little inconsequential legend we can read about and move on.
-Well, Batterson informs his readers that they should “imitate” Honi’s method of drawing prayer circles.
+One might think this is just a nice little inconsequential legend we can read about and move on.
+But Batterson informs his readers that they should “imitate” Honi’s method of drawing prayer circles.
 He writes, “The earth has circled the sun more than two thousand times since the day Honi drew his circle in the sand, but God is still looking for circle makers” (p.
 13).
 The question then becomes: Should Christians imitate this practice?

 Some would say an emphatic yes!
 Popular leaders such as Nancy DeMoss Wolgemuth encouraged circle-making at her True Woman Conference in 2012 as well as in 2014 on her Seeking Him podcast episode titled Inside This Circle.
 Jen Hatmaker has promoted it on her website as well.
 Also, John Ortberg, pastor of Menlo Park Presbyterian Church, said, “Honi the circle-maker is a long-time legendary figure, and Mark Batterson is well on his way.
 You will love the freshness of this approach to prayer.”